Leon Botstein

-Leon Botstein (born December 14, 1946, in Zürich, Switzerland) is a Swiss-born American conductor, educator, historical musicologist, and scholar serving as the President of Bard College since 1975.

-Biography
+Leon Botstein (born December 14, 1946) is a Swiss-born American conductor and musicologist who was president of Bard College from 1975 to 2026.
+Botstein is credited with transforming Bard and significantly raising its international profile over the course of his long tenure as president.
+His retirement from the presidency was colored by revelations that he had maintained a friendly relationship with financier and child sex offender Jeffrey Epstein between 2011 and 2018.

+Early life and education

 Botstein was born in Zürich, Switzerland, in 1946.
-The son of Polish-Jewish physicians who escaped Nazi persecution, Botstein immigrated to New York City at the age of two.
+The son of Charles and Anne, Polish-Jewish physicians who escaped Nazi persecution, Botstein moved to New York City at the age of two.
+His parents were faculty members at the Albert Einstein College of Medicine.
 He studied violin with Roman Totenberg and, during the summers, studied with faculty from the National Conservatory in Mexico City.

 In 1963, at age 16, Botstein graduated from the High School of Music and Art in Manhattan.
 He graduated from the University of Chicago in 1967 with a bachelor's degree in history.
 While an undergraduate, he was concertmaster and assistant conductor of the university orchestra and founded its chamber orchestra.
 His music teachers in college included composer Richard Wernick and the musicologists H. Colin Slim and Howard Mayer Brown.
-In 1967, after studying at Tanglewood, Botstein attended Harvard University, where he studied history under David Landes, writing on musical life of Vienna in the 19th and early 20th centuries, earning an MA in 1968.
+In 1967, after studying at the Boston University Tanglewood Institute, Botstein attended Harvard University, where he studied history under David Landes, writing on musical life of Vienna in the 19th and early 20th centuries, earning an MA in 1968.
 At Harvard, he was the assistant conductor of the Harvard Radcliffe Orchestra and conductor of the Doctors' Orchestra of Boston.

+Academic career

+In 1969, while a graduate student, Botstein was awarded a Sloan Foundation fellowship and began work for New York City Mayor John V. Lindsay's administration as special assistant to the president of the Board of Education of the City of New York.

+President of Franconia College (1970–1975)

-In 1969, while a graduate student, Botstein was awarded a Sloan Foundation Fellowship and began work for New York City Mayor John V. Lindsay’s administration as special assistant to the president of the Board of Education of the City of New York.
-In 1970, at age 23, Botstein became the youngest college president in history after being appointed president of the now-defunct Franconia College in New Hampshire.
-He was offered the position after meeting his future father-in-law, Oliver Lundquist, who was on the board of trustees.
+In 1970, at age 23, Botstein became one of the youngest college presidents in history after being appointed president of the now-defunct Franconia College in New Hampshire.
+He was offered the position after meeting his future father-in-law, Oliver Lincoln Lundquist, who was on the board of trustees.

+Along with serving as president, Botstein was dean of the faculty, taught courses in Greek philosophy and music composition, and conducted the college's chorus.
+At the time, he said a college presidency should not be a lifetime career.